Matthew Doyle, Baron Doyle: After Blair (2012–2021)

 In 2012, he established his own political consultancy, MLD Advisory Ltd. He also spent two years as the European Director of Communications for the International Rescue Committee under former Foreign Secretary David Miliband.

 Doyle led the press operation for Liz Kendall's campaign in the 2015 Labour leadership election.

 Under Starmer (2021–2025)

-Shortly after the Labour's defeat in the 2021 Hartlepool by-election, Doyle was appointed the Labour Party Director of Communications on an interim basis under Leader Keir Starmer, with the role later becoming permanent.
+Shortly after the Labour defeat in the 2021 Hartlepool by-election, Doyle was appointed the Labour Party Director of Communications on an interim basis under Leader Sir Keir Starmer, with the role later becoming permanent.
 After Labour's victory in the 2024 general election, Doyle was appointed Downing Street Director of Communications and stepped down from the role in March 2025.
+In April 2026, during evidence given by Olly Robbins at the Foreign Affairs Committee, it emerged that Downing Street considered giving Doyle a role as a diplomat.

+House of Lords and suspension

+Doyle was nominated by Starmer for a life peerage in December 2025 as part of the 2025 Political Peerages to sit in the House of Lords as a Labour peer; he was created Baron Doyle, of Great Barford in the County of Bedfordshire, on 8 January 2026.
+Just weeks later, Doyle was suspended by the party over his friendship with Sean Morton, who was charged in 2016 and convicted in 2018 for possessing indecent images of children.
+Doyle had campaigned with Morton for his re-election as an independent councillor in 2017.
+Morton was later jailed for a similar offence in January 2025.
+Doyle has since "apologised for his actions".